 Enjoy the freedom of a self-guided Farm Tour

 While visiting the farm, it’s very likely that you’ll come across farmers who are busy doing the many tasks that operating a 400 acre farm requires.
 Feel free to smile and wave, and we’re more than happy to see you, but our farmers are not tour guides, and please do not engage them in conversation, as they need to keep going for the sake of the farm and the animals.
-We hope that in 2021, we’ll be able to re-start guided farm tours and haywagon tours.

 Please enter from Haw River Ranch Rd and park near the Farm Map